 I view breadth subjects as an investment in one's skills and being familiar with broader and emerging conversations in our society.
 Being a commerce student has its perks, and it's easy to become very commerce-oriented or have a very narrow approach and mentality.
 I feel that with breadth subjects it's enormously important not to bludge by taking easy subjects or choose similar subjects with prestige.
 For me personally, it was about handpicking subjects that would allow me to flourish in areas I had low literacy in.

 Many of my breadth subjects are incredibly different.
 I chose my breadth subjects following extensive research using the University of Melbourne Handbook.
-I took Analysing Professional Communication (a subject run by MGSE) because I wanted to understand the theories behind “talk” and conversations.
+I took Analysing Professional Communication because I wanted to understand the theories behind “talk” and conversations.
 I have grown up with a physical (vocal) disorder and that motivated me to understand my struggle from a very theoretical perspective.
 Is that strange?
 Perhaps!
 When you know the mechanics behind how things work, instead of engaging in subjective narratives we have an opportunity to take a more scientific approach to life – I think that’s the beauty of education at times.
 I was also drawn to this subject for its learning outcomes and because it was set out in a very digestible manner.

 Useful breadth subjects give students an edge by allowing them to look at what they learn from many angles, even if there is one particular way we are “assessed” in each subject.
 Something that’s very obvious to students is how different the desired assessment style can be across breadth subjects, compared to our primary study area.
 By the same token, each breadth calls on us to think about and break down concepts with different tools and styles of thinking.
 Every subject provides useful insights about thinking and learning in general.

 Q: Has taking breadth subjects helped you develop skills that complement your main study program?
 In what way?